7 Ways to Create Safe Spaces in Your Online Community

 Remind your members that you, as a representative of your organization, are a regular participant in the community.
 As a community manager, remind members frequently about why you're there.
 Remind them of the purpose you had for starting the community in the first place.
 It's a good idea to explain what's in it for you as well as for them and how those interests coincide.

 If you don’t take this step, members may begin to make assumptions about your intentions that aren’t true.
+And if you don’t explain what’s in it for them to belong and to participate, they may make assumptions about the purpose of the community that you never intended.

+By explaining why the community is important, you’ll be reassuring members that they made the right decision to join.
 You may even inspire them with the confidence to make unique contributions that will strengthen the community.

 Are you creating a place that welcomes opinions and ideas?